charakageethal/grammar2fix/README.md

 ```
 ### Step 2- Setup GRAMMAR2FIX and benchmarks

-Repeat the steps in [Getting Started](#getting_started) to setup GRAMMAR2FIX and benchmarks.
+Repeat the steps in [Getting Started](#getting_started) to setup GRAMMAR2FIX and Codeflaws in the docker container.
 Download GRAMMAR2FIX repository to the "/root" directory of the docker container.

 ### Step 3 - Run GRAMMAR2FIX on Codeflaws
 Run the script _codeflaws_repair_experiments.sh_ as follows.